About Dance Council of North Texas

-In 2013, DCNT reached a milestone and celebrates its 40th year in existence!
+In 2013, DCNT reached a milestone and celebrated its 40th year in existence!
 The Dance Council of North Texas is the only dance service provider in North Texas.
 In fact, the organization is unique in the United States, supporting the dance community and serving the community at large.
 In 1973, the organization was formed as the Dallas Dance Council and became incorporated as a 501c3 in 1974.
 Reflecting its broader constituency and outreach, the Dallas Dance Council became the Dance Council in 1995.
 In 2009, the organization’s name was changed to DCNT to define its geographical origination for the national and international dance community.
 DCNT was initially organized by and continues to achieve its vision through a dedicated and energetic board of directors and volunteers.
 DCNT receives funding through its membership, affordable marketing resources offered to the dance community, individual donors and foundations, corporate sources, city funding from the City of Dallas Office of Cultural Affairs, Town of Addison, and the state agency, Texas Commission on the Arts.
 The annual budget is approximately $250,000 per year with full time executive director, administrative manager, part time advertising manager, contract professionals, and pro bono professional work.
 DCNT membership includes a cross section of the dance world including dance fans, teachers, students, studios, schools, universities, dance-related businesses, individual artists, choreographers and professional companies.

 Reaching beyond the confines of the studio and classroom, the Dance Council’s diverse programs create opportunities for the community to appreciate and experience dance.
 Programming is designed to increase awareness, provide access, foster dance education, encourage serious commitment to dance studies, communicate timely information about dance events, and provide avenues to enjoy, observe and participate in all genres of dance.